Adonijah Reid: Club career

 In 2015, at age 16, he played with ANB Futbol in League1 Ontario.
 He finished as the league's joint highest goalscorer as a 16 year old with 20 goals in 20 appearances earning joint Golden Boot honours.
 He was also named the league's Young Player of the Year and was named a First Team All-Star.

 In January 2017, Reid signed a Generation Adidas contract with Major League Soccer, being part of the first Generation Adidas Canada class.
 He was then selected in the second round (40th overall) of the 2017 MLS SuperDraft by FC Dallas.
 During the 2017 pre-season, he scored a goal in a friendly against Argentinian club River Plate.
 However, as he was under the age of 18, he was unable to appear for Dallas in an official match, due to FIFA regulations.
 In July 2017, he was loaned to USL club Ottawa Fury FC.
 He would make his professional debut on July 29, 2017 against Toronto FC II.
 On August 12, 2017, he scored his first professional goal in a 3-1 victory over the Charlotte Independence.
 In March 2018, he re-joined Ottawa for a second loan stint.
 On June 24, 2018, Reid scored a hat trick in a 3-0 win over New York Red Bulls II.
 The performance earned him USL Player of the Week honours.
 At the end of the season, he was named to the USL 20 under 20 list, coming in at #8.
 Over his two years on loan with Ottawa, he scored five goals in 41 league matches.
 After the 2018 season, Dallas declined his contract option for 2019.

 In January 2019, Reid signed with French side Le Havre AC.
 He played with the second team in the Championnat National 2.

 In January 2021, Reid signed with Miami FC of the USL Championship.
 On May 29, 2021, he scored his first goal for the club against the Charlotte Independence.
 On October 30, 2021, he scored a brace against the Charleston Battery.

 In January 2023, he signed with Pacific FC of the Canadian Premier League.
 He made his debut for the club on April 20, 2023 in a Canadian Championship match against Cavalry FC, in a substitute appearance.
 The club declined his option for 2025.

 In January 2025, Reid signed with York United FC for the 2025 season with an option for 2026.
 He scored his first goal for the club on May 6, 2025, in a 5-0 victory over FC Laval in the 2025 Canadian Championship.
 He scored his first league goal for York United on June 29, in a 2-2 draw against Forge FC.

+In January 2026, Reid signed a two-year contract with USL Championship expansion club Sporting JAX.

+In July 2026, he joined the HFX Wanderers FC in the Canadian Premier League, in a player swap with Marcus Godinho moving to Sporting JAX.